 But if you can get your site linked naturally on others, have something on there that people want to link to e.g. on here the free social media icons.
 They are linked on lots of sites, not only is it great for my PR but also for getting traffic here.

 PR goes from 0 – 10

 Facebook has PR of 9, Twitter has 10, I have a PR 4.
-This has taken 2 years to achieve and mainly comes from the amount of links I get to the site.
+This took me 2 years to achieve and mainly came from the amount of links I get to the site.
 Google explains PR as “PageRank is the measure of the importance of a page based on the incoming links from other pages”